Oranges in January

 It has been truly said of Hampton that it expresses more grandeur than any other place in America…The formal terraces of exquisitely kept grass, the long rows of superb lemon and orange trees with the adjacent orangerie

 Henry W. Sergent in A.J.
 Downing’s A Treatise on the Theory and Practice of Landscape Gardening, 1859.

 Erected by National Park Service-United States Department of the Interior.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Captain Charles Ridgely (within shouting distance of this marker); A Romance with Nature: The Falling Garden (within shouting distance of this marker); Ridgely's Pride (within shouting distance of this marker); Hampton: An American Story (about 300 feet away, measured in a direct line); Ice Cream in July-Icehouse, ca.1790 (about 300 feet away); Domestic Service Buildings-Behind the Big House (about 400 feet away); Wartime Support (about 600 feet away); Hampton (approx. 0.2 miles away).
+Captain Charles Ridgely (within shouting distance of this marker); A Romance with Nature: The Falling Garden (within shouting distance of this marker); Ice Cream in July (within shouting distance of this marker); Ridgely's Pride (within shouting distance of this marker); Greenhouse #2 (about 300 feet away, measured in a direct line); Hampton: An American Story (about 300 feet away); Behind the Big House (about 400 feet away); Wartime Support (about 600 feet away).
 Touch for a list and map of all markers in Towson.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 4, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 283 times since then and 23 times this year.
+It was originally submitted on November 4, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 318 times since then and 17 times this year.
 Photos: 1, 2, 3. submitted on November 4, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.